2021–22 Juventus FC (women) season

 The 2021–22 season is the 5th season in the existence of Juventus and the club's 5th consecutive season in the top flight of Italian women's football.
 In addition to the domestic league, Juventus will participate in this season's editions of the Coppa Italia, the Supercoppa Italiana, and the UEFA Champions League.

 On 8 June 2021, Juventus hired Joe Montemurro as team manager.

 Pre-season and friendlies

 Overview

 On 25 July 2021, Juventus played a friendly against Maltese side Birkirkara winning 12–0 against them.
 On 31 July, Juventus won against Servette through a Bonansea brace and one goal from Girelli and Berti.
 On 4 August, Juventus beat 2–1 French side Montpellier. in the 11th minute Girelli gave Juventus the lead with a goal from a Lundorf Skovsen's cross.
 In the 25th minute Girelli doubled the result after a one-on-one with Lisa Schmitz.
-In the 38th minute Montpellier's Johanna Elsig shortened the gap through an header.
+In the 38th minute Montpellier's Johanna Elsig shortened the gap through a header.
 On 8 August, Juventus played against Barcelona in the Joan Gamper Trophy losing 6–0.
 On 12 August, they played a friendly against Pomigliano losing 3–1.